 The unit itself is extremely solid and heavy-duty, it’s immediately apparent that it’s very well engineered.
 This pedal will certainly find favor amongst drummers utilizing hybrid setups looking for a reliable, gig-worthy electronic drum pedal.

-- Excellent build quality and accurate triggering
+- Impressive build quality and outstanding stability

 This KD-140 electronic kick pad is the same Roland bass drum that I have in my Roland electronic drum set.
 The flexible mesh head provides a natural and comfortable rebound that feels so satisfying to attack with a bass drum beater.